sjacksonhodum/vanishchat/readme.md

 1. Open the app in your browser.
 2. Enter a 4-letter room code and a username.
 3. Join the room and start chatting!
-4. Messages are hidden until you click "Reveal", after which they fade out.
+4. Messages are hidden until you click "Reveal", after which they gently animate and fade away.

 ## Customization